andela/andela-societies-frontend/README.md

 #### Dev notice:
 **Package installation:**
 Use `yarn` to install packages.
 Do not install packages using `npm`.
 For more info, checkout this [issue](https://github.com/AndelaOSP/andela-societies-frontend/issues/61).

+#### Running the sandbox
+Follow the instructions on this [link](docker/dev/sandbox.md) to run it.

+In case of any errors ask the DevOps Engineer in the team